cioportfolio/playpen/README.md

 >[ { "id": 1, "notes": "Test message" } ]

 Congratulations!
 The playpen is running and you can use it to develop your apps.

+If you see:

+>Loading ...

+Just a wait a minute for everything to start up and try again.

 ## Playpen content